Updated January 2022

 - Applicants should review the Graduate Division's Applying to Graduate Admissions website prior to submitting their application.

-- The application for admission in Fall 2022 will open in September 2021.
+- The application is currently CLOSED for Fall 2022 admission.
+The application will reopen in September 2022 for Fall 2023 admission.

-- If you would like to request a CSE department fee waiver, please fill out the Fee Waiver Application.
+- A limited number of fee waivers are available for students who have demonstrated significant contributions to diversity in Computer Science.
+If you would like to request a CSE department fee waiver, please fill out the Fee Waiver Application. (currently closed for Fall 2022 admission)

 - Application Status Checks: All applicants will receive a final decision via the online application by April.
 Applicants may check their online application for updates.
 Due to the high volume of inquiries, emails requesting application status updates will not receive responses.